Knowledge Centre

 Simple Explanation

 Traders often start with industry-standard parameters (like RSI=14, MACD=12/26/9) because over the years, these values became accepted as good baselines.
-They strike a balance between smoothing data and reacting quickly.
+They strike a balance between smoothing data and reacting in a timely manner.

 Academic Explanation